LucasMazzarino/Gemstone/README.md

-# Gemstone Uruguay Plataforma E-commerce
+# Gemstone Uruguay E-commerce Platform

-**Este proyecto fue desarrollado para Gemstone Uruguay, una joyería en Uruguay, con el objetivo de crear una plataforma de e-commerce robusta y eficiente.
-La aplicación se construyó utilizando tecnologías modernas y enfocándose en un rendimiento óptimo y una excelente experiencia de usuario.
-Uno de los objetivos a cumplir para el desarrollo de este producto era crear la plataforma utilizando 100% de TypeScript por lo que opte usar las siguientes herramientas para cumplir con esta meta.**
+**This project was developed for Gemstone Uruguay, a jewelry store in Uruguay, with the goal of creating a robust and efficient e-commerce platform.
+The application was built using modern technologies, focusing on optimal performance and an excellent user experience.
+One of the key objectives for the development of this product was to create the platform using 100% TypeScript.
+To achieve this, I opted to use the following tools.**

-## Tecnologías Utilizadas
+## Technologies Used

-- **Next.js 14:** Un framework de React que ofrece renderizado del lado del servidor y generación de sitios estáticos para una mejor performance y SEO.
+- **Next.js 14:** A React framework that offers server-side rendering and static site generation for better performance and SEO.
-- **Payload CMS:** Un CMS de headless construido con Node.js y Express que proporciona una administración de contenido fácil y potente.
+- **Payload CMS:** A headless CMS built with Node.js and Express that provides easy and powerful content management
-- **tRPC:** Un framework para crear APIs typesafe con TypeScript sin necesidad de escribir código adicional.
+- **tRPC:**A framework for creating typesafe APIs with TypeScript without needing to write additional code.
 - **[TypeScript](https://www.typescriptlang.org/)**

-## Características del Proyecto
+## Project Features

 ### 1. **E-commerce Completo**
-- **Gestión de Productos:** Administrar productos, categorías, y stock desde el CMS de Payload.**
-- **Carrito de Compras:** Implementación de un carrito de compras funcional con capacidad para ajustar cantidades y eliminar productos.
-- **Pasarela de Pago:** Integración con Mercado Pago para procesar pagos de manera segura y eficiente.
-- **Historial de Pedidos:** Los usuarios pueden ver su historial de pedidos y detalles de cada compra.
+- **Product Management:**Manage products, categories, and stock from the Payload CMS.**
+- **Shopping Cart:** Implementation of a functional shopping cart with the ability to adjust quantities and remove products.
+- **Payment Gateway:** Integration with Mercado Pago to process payments securely and efficiently.
+- **Historial de Pedidos:** Users can view their order history and details of each purchase.

 ### 2. **Frontend Moderno**
-- **SSR y SSG:** Renderizado del lado del servidor y generación de sitios estáticos para un rendimiento óptimo y mejor SEO.
-- **Interfaz de Usuario Atractiva:** Uso de componentes de React y diseño responsivo para una experiencia de usuario fluida en todos los dispositivos.
-- **Manejo de Imágenes:** Las imágenes se almacenan y sirven desde un bucket de Cloudflare R2, garantizando rapidez y fiabilidad.
+- **SSR and SSG:** Server-side rendering and static site generation for optimal performance and improved SEO.
+- **Attractive User Interface:** Use of React components and responsive design for a smooth user experience on all devices.
+- **Image Handling:** Images are stored and served from a Cloudflare R2 bucket, ensuring speed and reliability.

 ### 3. **Backend Sólido**
-- **API Typesafe:** Uso de tRPC para crear APIs typesafe, lo que reduce errores y mejora la productividad del desarrollo.
-- **Gestión de Usuarios:** Sistema de autenticación y autorización robusto para gestionar diferentes tipos de usuarios (cliente y cliente mayorista).
+- **API Typesafe:**Use of tRPC to create typesafe APIs, reducing errors and improving development productivity.
+- **User Management:**Robust authentication and authorization system to manage different types of users (customer and wholesale customer).

-### 4. **Experiencia de Usuario Mejorada**
+### 4. **Enhanced User Experience**
-- **Notificaciones por Email: Envío de emails de confirmación y actualización de estado de pedidos.**
-- **Optimización para SEO: Uso de técnicas de SEO avanzadas para mejorar la visibilidad en motores de búsqueda.

-## Implementación de la Pasarela de Pago

-- **Se utilizó Mercado Pago para la integración de la pasarela de pagos.
-Algunas características clave incluyen:**
-- **Pagos Seguros:** Procesamiento de pagos con altos estándares de seguridad.
-- **Diversos Métodos de Pago:** Aceptación de múltiples métodos de pago incluyendo tarjetas de crédito, débito y transferencias bancarias.
-- **Notificaciones de Pago:** Implementación de Webhooks para recibir notificaciones en tiempo real sobre el estado de los pagos.
+- **Email Notifications:** Sending confirmation emails and order status updates.
+- **SEO Optimization:**Use of advanced SEO techniques to improve search engine visibility.

+## Payment Gateway Implementation

+**Mercado Pago was used for payment gateway integration.
+Key features include:**
+- **Secure Payments:** Processing payments with high security standards.
+- **Various Payment Methods:** Acceptance of multiple payment methods including credit cards, debit cards, and bank transfers.
+- **Payment Notifications:** Implementation of Webhooks to receive real-time notifications about payment statuses.

+You can visit the website at https://gemstonuruguay.com